GaryHostt/DR_DNS-1/LabGuide200.md

 ## Verify the scripts ran from terraform-apply ##

-The terraform script configures a cron job on bastion server to run the python scripts which copies boot/block volumes and restores them across to Standby region (default schedule is set for 12 hours).
+The terraform script configures a cron job on bastion server to run the python scripts which copies boot/block volumes and restores them across to DR region (default schedule is set for 12 hours).

+**The above action is taken care of immediately, you do not have to reconfigure the scheduler with the instructions below to proceed in this lab.**

-Navigate to OCI Console and verify that both boot volumes and block volumes are copied to standby region, in this case Frankfurt.
+Navigate to OCI Console and verify that both boot volumes and block volumes are copied to DR region, in this case Frankfurt.
 You can tweak the cron scheduler on bastion server of Primary region using "crontab -e" for testing purposes or as needed.

 ### Attach copied volumes to DR region compute ###

-On the OCI console, change to your specified DR region.Create a new compute instance in the app_subnet.
+On the OCI console, change to your specified DR region.
+Create a new compute instance in the app_subnet.

-1.Click "change image" and select boot volume.
+1. Click "change image" and select boot volume.
-There select the restore boot volume copied over thru volume backup from source region, London.
+There select the restore boot volume copied over from the volume backup from the source region, London.
     ![](./screenshots/200screenshots/backup-test.PNG)

-2.Submit the instance to be created.
+2. Submit the instance to be created.
     ![](./screenshots/200screenshots/backup-test-2.PNG)

-3.SSH into the newly created recovered instance
+3. SSH into the newly created instance.

     You can verify that the site is working with `curl http://localhost`.